Satellites and seafood: China keeps fishing fleet connected in disputed waters

 At least one big Chinese fishing company is also flying the flag in disputed waters and benefiting from government assistance.

-In late February, Shanghai-listed Shandong Homey Aquatic Development Co Ltd, which has annual seafood sales of $150 million, announced the launch of eight new 55-metre long (180-ft) trawlers from the port city of Dongfang on Hainan.
+In late February, Shanghai-listed Shandong Homey Aquatic Development Co Ltd, which has annual seafood sales of $150 million (88.34 million pounds), announced the launch of eight new 55-metre long (180-ft) trawlers from the port city of Dongfang on Hainan.

 On its website, it said the move was a "response to the government's call to develop the South China Sea and safeguard national sovereignty".